 For each PDU session included in the PDU Session Resource Modify Request List IE:

 - For each QoS flow included in the QoS Flow Add or Modify Request List IE, based on the QoS Flow Level QoS Parameters IE, the NG-RAN node may establish, modify or release the DRB configuration and may change allocation of resources on NG or Uu accordingly.
 The NG-RAN node shall associate each QoS flow accepted to setup or modify which is not associated with an MBS QoS flow with a DRB of the PDU session.
 The associated DRB for the QoS flow accepted to modify may not change.
+If the PDU Set QoS Parameters IE is received, the NG-RAN node shall, if supported, store the received PDU Set QoS Parameters in the UE context and use it as specified in TS 23.501 [9].
+If the ECN marking or Congestion Monitoring Request IE is included in the PDU Session Resource Setup Request Transfer IE contained in the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall, if supported, use it accordingly for the specific QoS flow.

 - For each QoS flow, if the Redundant QoS Flow Indicator IE is included, the NG-RAN node shall, if supported, store it and consider it for the redundant transmission as specified in TS 23.501 [9].